jpdrapeau1/Portfolio/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

+Hey there this is a test to include my content to the page

 # Header 1

 This is a normal paragraph following a header.
 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.